 NUnit 3.0 is currently under development and is a complete rewrite of NUnit.
 With a new infrastructure and new features.
-An alpha release is currently available.
+A beta release is currently available.

 NUnit is Open Source software.
 NUnit 2.6.4 is released under the NUnit license while NUnit 3.0 uses the MIT license.
 Both of these licenses allow the use of NUnit in free and commercial applications and libraries without restrictions.